nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Date

-What it is:  A value representing a sepcific point in time using international standard  date time descriptors.
+What it is:  A value representing a specific point in time using international standard  date time descriptors.

 Annotation: 'datetime'